celesteh/sc140/README.md

 * Put the SC140_Extnesions folder as a system extension, not just one for your own user.
 * Change permissions on the folder holding the rest of the project and all of the sub files so they are readable by all users, but not writerable.
-* Change permissions on sc140.sh and keepAlive.sh so they are also executable by all users, but not writerable.
+* Change permissions on on all the .sh files so they are also executable by all users, but not writerable.
 * Create a new user account, specifically to to run the installation.
 Do not allow this user to administrate the computer.
 * Set the new user to auto-login.
 * Change the desktop background for the new user to solid black